-- With this policy, the US follows the UK, the EU, and other countries committing to phase out international fossil finance, and puts pressure on China to announce an end to its fossil finance, starting with coal, by COP26.
+- With this policy, the US follows the UK, the EU, and other countries committing to phase out overseas fossil finance, and puts pressure on China to announce an end to its fossil finance, starting with coal, by COP26.

 Today, the US government announced new policy to phase out its international fossil fuel finance, carrying out an Executive Order from President Joe Biden.

-This policy is the first time the US broadly restricts its international finance for coal, oil and gas, both in terms of US agencies as well as the US shareholdings in MDBs.
+This policy is the first time the US broadly restricts its overseas finance for coal, oil and gas, both in terms of US agencies as well as the US shareholdings in MDBs.
 While questions remain regarding its implementation, potential loopholes, and the need for greater positive investment in developing countries, the new policy is still a major first step in restricting fossil finance by one of the biggest international financiers.

 This decision is especially significant as it also applies to the US shareholdings in multilateral development banks (MDBs).
 As the single largest shareholder in many of these institutions (e.g. 15.7% in the World Bank International Bank for Reconstruction & Development, 30% in the Inter-American Development Bank), the US now puts great pressure on these banks to end their fossil finance.
 The new policy says that US Treasury “will oppose” MDB support for coal, oil, and upstream gas projects, and will only support other gas projects in restricted circumstances in poor and vulnerable countries.